RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Talent Search: A White Box Example

-\header{Importance} Compared to the average query, we estimate $imp_{\text{uni}}$ to take a higher importance value, because of the bias.
+\header{Importance} We expect $imp_{\text{uni}}$ to be higher due to the bias.

-\header{Evaluation of the feature attributes} In Fig.~\ref{figure:synthetic_bar}(e), only \method is able to identify the negative bias towards one candidate, by correctly assigning a higher attribution value to $x_{\text{uni}}$ than for the average query.
+\header{Evaluation of the feature attributes} In Fig.~\ref{figure:synthetic_bar_in_paper}(c), both \method and \greedy are able to identify the negative bias towards one candidate by correctly assigning a higher attribution value to $x_{\text{uni}}$ than for the average query, while \pointwiseShap is not.